Mature Masculine

 The Sellout's Inner Tortured Artist

-Polished over the Sellout's commercial surface is a Tortured Artist who bled for work no one wanted.
+Beneath the Sellout's commercial surface lives a Tortured Artist who bled for work no one wanted.

 The Sellout chases approval because he fears his own authentic voice.
 His trend-chasing is compensation.
 His success-seeking is armor.
 Underneath "I have to give people what they want" is a man terrified that his true expression won't be enough.